-LAW 490 - INTERNSHIP (0 - 6; 6)
+LAW 490 - INTERNSHIP (0-6; 6)

 Individual contract arrangement involving students, faculty, and cooperating businesses to gain practical experience in off-campus setting.
 Allows the student to apply advanced classroom learning.
 A minimum of 30 hours of approved activity/experience must be completed for each credit earned.
+If taken to satisfy the internship requirement for business majors, a minimum of 120 hours of approved experience must be completed, regardless of the number of credits earned.
 Internship credit is restricted to the major field of study.
 See the Internship Program in the Nondepartmental section of the Bulletin.
 Prerequisite: Approval by department.
 Graded S or NC.
 (Course fees apply for students enrolled for 0 credit.)